 We have snow tyres and chains.
 If those can’t move you you’re likely to be in more of a spot than a tow rope can solve!
 In which case you need to call professional recovery.
 Anyone who can help you in this kind of situation is likely to have a tow rope (or winch) onboard anyway.

 Some people take grip mats but we kind of think that if you have good winter tyres and chains, there’s not really a need for them.
 The absolute best thing you can carry if you need something like this is MaxTrax – and then you need to have deep pockets and storage space.

 People have them for sitting out for 5 minutes on sunny days.
 We prefer to find a bar or cafe and save the space but if you have a decent sized garage it’s a lovely addition!

-These are extremely expensive and very heavy.
-You don’t need one to change an wheel in an emergency – in fact, no idea why people think you need one at all.
+These are expensive and very heavy.
+You don’t need one to change a wheel in an emergency – in fact, no idea why people think you need one at all.

 So many things on motorhomes are plastic – if you can guarentee you’re not going to melt something, by all means, fire 1000’sC at it.
 If not, use a hair drier.

 What?
 Why do you need a glue gun?
 If you need to stick things together, learn how to plastic weald.
 Cable ties and a lighter work fine.
 Also – superglue.
 In my entire life, I can think of maybe one or two occasions where I’ve thought,

 “blimey, I wish I had a glue gun”